springboardmentor891v/CreditPathAI_Oct_Batch/README.md

 ================== NOTE==================

-The earlier development branch was removed due to repository restructuring and cleanup.
+The earlier development branch was deleted due to repository restructuring and cleanup.
 All initial work was consolidated into the current branch to maintain a stable workflow and avoid legacy conflicts.
 This change was communicated to the mentor, and the project continues from the same starting point with full transparency for evaluation purposes.